KINETICO WATER SYSTEMS CLEAR UP HOUSEHOLD WATER ISUES FOR AUSTIN / CENTRAL TEXAS

-At American Water TX, we know how important the quality of home drinking water is for Austin residents.
+At American Water, we know how important the quality of home drinking water is.
 The way your water tastes, smells, feels, and affects you and your household depends on a number of factors, including the quality of your well water, any possible contamination, the age of your water distribution system, your home’s plumbing, or any violation of the federal drinking water standards.
-Since some water problems can be very difficult to diagnose, American Water TX can come to your home to perform tests on your water supply.
-With the results of these tests in hand, our Austin water filter and softener specialists can help you determine whether any water treatment is necessary for your water supply and, if so, help you customize a water system that adequately addresses these concerns.
-Interested Austin and central Texas residents should contact American Water TX at (512) 388-0022 to schedule a free water test today.

 Water is naturally without color, taste, or odor.
 Given this, any color, taste, or odor in your water may be attributed to the presence of a foreign substance.
 Some of the more commonly experienced tastes and odors in household water are as follows:

-Earthy, musty taste and odor: Usually associated with the presence of a number of different algae, it is usually the compounds released by decaying vegetation that cause water to taste and smell earthy or musty.
+Earthy, musty taste and odor: Usually associated with the presence of a number of different algae, it typically comes from the compounds released by decaying vegetation that cause water to taste and smell earthy or musty.
 Though non-toxic, water that tastes or smells this way can be extremely unpleasant, even when a low concentration of algae is present.

 Rotten egg odor: The presence of hydrogen sulfide, a colorless corrosive gas, will cause water to have the odor of rotten eggs.
 Aside from possibly leaving an unpleasant odor on your clothes and hair, high concentrations of hydrogen sulfite in your water can accelerate the corrosion of anything metal in your appliances.

-Metallic taste: When your water tastes metallic, it’s usually because, as you probably thought, there are metal particles present, commonly iron, copper, manganese, or zinc.
+Metallic taste: When your water tastes metallic, it’s usually because there are metal particles present, commonly iron, copper, manganese, or zinc.
 While manganese and iron are both found naturally in groundwater, the presence of copper and zinc usually result from corroding copper plumbing and brass fittings or from a water distribution system that needs to be replaced.